HipSpec/project-management-labels/README.md

 - Add your Github and or Twitter name to contributors.md
 - Not sure how to use github?
 You can DM @hipspec on Twitter if you think we should add something & we'll credit you.

+## More Coming Soon!
+- Please Star Us for updates ⭐️⭐️

 ## Contributors
 > Check out [contributors.md](./contributors.md)